vgarshin/gsom_jhub_deploy/README.md

 #### Case 2.
 Topology mismatch

-Topology mismatc appers if master node and nodes are created in different zones.
+Topology mismatch appears if master node and nodes are created in different zones.

 You can check nodes to find topology (zone) labels:
 ```